Without a Net: Content and packaging

 The album title uses the idiom metaphorically, alluding to the band's disinclination for prepared set lists.
 They preferred just to play and let the song choice evolve by sense for each performance, pulling from a repertoire of over 100 then-common songs.
 In keeping with that notion, the packaging used a circus theme, with a "Big Top Limited Edition" also-available, featuring clowns and related artwork.
 The album's dedication to Clifton Hanger is a reference to keyboardist Brent Mydland, who used the alias for hotel registration.
 Mydland died before the album's release.

-The album is an attempt to compile some of the best performances from then-recent tours and present them as a prototypical Grateful Dead concert, as they sounded at that time.
+The album is an attempt to compile some of the best performances from then-recent tours and present them as an archetypal Grateful Dead concert, as they sounded at that time.
 However, Mydland's death and the subsequent addition of Vince Welnick and Bruce Hornsby had changed the band's live sound by the time the album was available.
 Seventeen songs were chosen from two of the most recent tours and sequenced to represent typical set placement (though the traditional "Drums" solo and "Space" improvisation are absent, and the final "encore" track is given an early fade out).

+Reception

+A contemporary review in Billboard praised Without a Net for sounding "uniformly clear without [being] too polished", and noted its appeal to both "die-hards" as well as "the casual fan who just wants to know more about the cult of the Dead."
+The Gavin Report remarked that the album "closes the gap between what dedicated Deadheads imbibe in at a live concert and what broadcasters beam over the airwaves."